AidenPearce369/pwnable.kr/random/random.md

 Here rand() is called with default seed (1),thus it produces the same output for random number

-To prevent this type of security failure by rand() for pseudo random number generation, us srand()
+To prevent this type of security failure by rand() for pseudo random number generation, use srand()

 ```